drduh/macOS-Security-and-Privacy-Guide/README.md

 <img width="450" alt="A certificate authority certificate" src="https://cloud.githubusercontent.com/assets/12475110/19222972/6b7aabac-8e32-11e6-8efe-5d3219575a98.png">

-**Warning:** This will cause your browser to give a warning when you visit a site using certificates signed by these CA's and may cause breakage in other software.
+**Warning:** This will cause your browser to give a warning when you visit a site using certificates signed by these CAs and may cause breakage in other software.
 Don't distrust Apple root certificates or it will cause lots of breakage in macOS!

 The risk of a [man in the middle](https://wikipedia.org/wiki/Man-in-the-middle_attack) attack in which a coerced or compromised certificate authority trusted by your system issues a fake/rogue TLS certificate is quite low, but still [possible](https://wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates).